USD-AI-ResearchLab/DynaFormer/README.md

     **--module**        [Module name, including path (can also train your own models)]

- 4) Run the below code to test the DAEFormer on the synapse dataset.
+ 4) Run the below code to test the DynaFormer on the synapse dataset.
     ```bash
     python test.py --volume_path ./data/Synapse/ --output_dir './model_out'
     ```